canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ## What is a Version Control System?

 First, what is a version control system?
-A [version control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), VCS, is a piece of code that keep track of changes of a file or set of files.
-So you can later access an specific change.
+A [version control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control), VCS, is a piece of code that keeps track of changes of a file or set of files.

-A version control system, among other things, allows to
+A version control system, among other things, allows us to:

 * Revert a file or the entire project to a previous state
 * Follow all changes of a file through its lifetime
 * See who has modified a file

-To better understand this concept, let’s use an analogy.
+To better understand this concept, let's use an analogy.

-**A version control system is a time machine**.
-With it you can go backwards in time, create timelines and merge two separate timelines.
-You don’t travel to historical events in time, but to checkpoints in your project.
+**A version control system is like a time machine**.
+With it, we can go backward in time, create timelines and merge two separate timelines.
+We don't travel to historical events in time, but to checkpoints in our project.

 <figure>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/TeamTimeCar.com-BTTF_DeLorean_Time_Machine-OtoGodfrey.com-JMortonPhoto.com-04.jpg/640px-TeamTimeCar.com-BTTF_DeLorean_Time_Machine-OtoGodfrey.com-JMortonPhoto.com-04.jpg" alt="DeLorean time machine" width="800" />